-1. NOTE TAKING-Lecture notes will be posted on D2L prior to class, and students are encouraged to print these and bring them to class to assist with handwritten note-taking.
-Note that the posted notes are not sufficient without attending lectures.
-In addition to assigned readings, exams will be based on all material covered in class, including lectures presented (instructor and guest lectures) and films.
-Any classroom materials missed due to absenteeism are the sole responsibility of the student.
+- 1. NOTE TAKING-Lecture notes will be posted on D2L prior to class, and students are encouraged to print these to assist with handwritten note-taking.
+In addition to assigned readings, exams will be based on PPT lectures and films.
 Although related and generally complementary, the material in the textbook is not tightly integrated with the lectures.
 These should be considered as separate sets of information, all of which must be mastered for the exams.
-Note to pay special attention to areas in the textbook that overlap with class lectures.

-- 2. MISSED EXAMS -In the event of an emergency or illness, for the Mid-Term, you MUST notify the instructor (tsaj@ucalgary.ca) AS SOON AS POSSIBLE, and documentation may be requested before or at the time of the scheduled make-up test.
+Note to pay special attention to areas in the textbook that overlap with class lectures. - 2.
+MISSED EXAMS -In the event of an emergency or illness, for the Mid-Term, you MUST notify the instructor (tsaj@ucalgary.ca) AS SOON AS POSSIBLE, and documentation may be requested before or at the time of the scheduled make-up test.
 The make-up test, which may not be offered in all cases, will be scheduled no later than 1 week after the exam and may be in a different format.
 In the case of missing the Final Exam, you must schedule a make-up through the Registrar's Office. - 3.
 NO ACCOMMODATION will be made for poor performance on exams.
 For instance, additional items cannot be submitted in lieu of exams and grades will not be curved.
 Be sure that you are well-prepared for exams so that you perform well when you have the opportunity. - 4.
-CLASSROOM BEHAVIOUR-It is expected that each student will behave with courtesy and respect toward others.
-To maintain a distraction-free environment during the class period, the instructor requests that you 1) turn off cell phones prior to class and place them in a bag, pocket, or under your desk; 2) do not carry on conversations while the instructor is speaking; 3) avoid late arrivals and early departures (if you must depart class early, please notify the instructor in advance if possible).
-If you use a laptop during class, please refrain from any activities unrelated to class, including emailing, web browsing, playing games, etc. Please minimize disruption to your fellow students by sitting at the back or on the classroom periphery.
-If the use of a laptop becomes too distracting to the class, you will be asked to turn off the computer and use a paper notebook for the remainder of lectures. - 5.
 EMAIL INQUIRIES-Please use your full name in email messages; and put Anth 331 in the subject heading.
-You can email me questions about class topics which will be answered at the next class (the questioner will not be identified).
-I will not be able to personally answer your questions over email; if you would like to personally talk to me about class material please do so during my office hours, and of course, in class, at the break, or before or after class.
-We will also not be able to take questions about the test over email; if you have questions about the test or would like to discuss your test, please see myself or the TA during our office hours.
-In the weeks following the test, you will be able to schedule a 15 min appointment with the TA to look at your test.

-6. EXAM RESULTS-Results of exams will be posted on D2L within one week of the test.
-Exams are not returned to the student but can be reviewed during office hours or by appointment.
-Please contact the TA if you would like to see your exam.
-If you have concerns about your evaluation, you will be asked to provide a detailed written statement of your concern.
-Your exam will then be re-graded in its entirety, and marks will be raised, lowered or left unchanged as is warranted.
-Deadline for submission of written statement is one week after results of an examination have been posted.
+I will respond to emails within 48 hours. - 5.
+EXAM RESULTS-Results of exams will be posted on D2L within 3 days of the test.
+Exams are not returned to the student but can be discussed with the instructor during online office hours or by appointment. - 6.
+EXAM SECURITY Exam security is taken very seriously.
+Since exams will be taken online students will be expected to do tests on their own.
+Tests can be done with notes and with your textbook.

-7. EXAM SECURITY- Exam security is taken very seriously.
-Since exams will be taken in class where students often must sit close together, please be aware that wandering eyes could lead to suspicion.
-Keep your eyes on your own exam or to the front of the room.
-Also, cover your own exam to stop others from being tempted to look at it.
-Please remain seated during exams until you can leave the row you are sitting in without disturbing others.
-If you are caught cheating, your exam will be taken and a grade of zero will be given automatically.